 For some women, the reason for removal is because they are no longer satisfied with the look and feel of their implants.
 With age, weight fluctuations, changing skin elasticity and pregnancy, the breasts can change as well, and the look may no longer be satisfactory.

-Finally, there is an increasing number of patients who are electing to have the procedure done because having the implants is no longer in line with their beliefs and values, such that they are seeking to live a more natural, chemical free life.
-Having the breast implants in their body, does not conform with the trend towards minimizing exposure to toxins and chemicals, and using only natural products and treatments.
+Finally, there is an increasing number of patients who are electing to have the procedure done because having the implants is no longer in line with their beliefs and values; such that they are seeking to live a more natural, chemical free life.
+Having the breast implants in their body, does not conform with the trend towards minimizing exposure to toxins and using only natural products and treatments.

 How the Procedure Works